 While dermal fillers are quite effective in significantly minimising the appearance of tear troughs, there’s a limit to what they can do.
 For one, dermal fillers, won’t help with any under eye shadows cast by pigmentation.
 When it comes to pigmentation, you will need to follow a specialised skincare routine.
 This is something our team can also help you with.

-2. It’s standard practice to have a follow-up appointment
+2. It’s not standard practice to have a follow-up appointment

 3. Be careful when choosing your doctor